k9securityio/k9-cdk/README.md

 ## Local Development and Testing

+The high level build commands for this project are driven by `make`:

+* `make all` - build library, run tests, and deploy
+* `make build` - build the library
+* `make unit-test` - run unit tests for the library
+* `make converge` - deploy the integration test resources
+* `make destroy` - destroy the integration test resources

+The low level build commands for this project are:

  * `npm run build`   compile typescript to js
  * `npm run watch`   watch for changes and compile
  * `npm run test`    perform the jest unit tests